Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

-Auret: It’s when you identify your primary quality output.
-That main output piece that gives you the most back.
+Auret: That’s when you identify your primary quality output.
+It’s the main output piece that gives you the most backing.
 For example, putting out videos is something that you’re doing in addition to blogging, posting on social media, all of these tasks that we have as entrepreneurs but you’re really seeing more come out of your channel, more out of your videos, pay more attention to that, put more time into that without extending the number of hours of work in a day.

-So, just kind of make it more concentrated.
-You can decide yourself how many hours in the day you want to work.
-Everyone says you know just go like, hustle, hustle, work, work, work, work but you gotta remember it.
+So just kind of make it more concentrated.
+You can decide for yourself how many hours in the day you want to work.
+Everyone says you know just go like, hustle, hustle, work, work, work but you gotta remember it.

 You’re living this entrepreneurial journey because you want to design your life in a certain way and if you don’t want to be, you don’t want a life of like 20 hours a day of work you know just hustle like that then you gotta at some point decide okay I only want to work like 6 hours a day.

 To do that, you have to first have tested a lot of things and tried out exactly what is outputting.
-What is really outputting the most for you because the more that you focus on that, it will grow.
+What is really outputting the most for you is because the more that you focus on it, it will grow.
 It’ll give you more.
-It’s that 80/20 rule you know.
-What 20% of things are giving you 80% of results that you want.
+It’s that 80/20 rule, you know.
+20% of things are giving you 80% of results that you want.

-So, focus more, spend more time on those 20% of things without extending the number of hours in your day.
+So focus more and spend more time on those 20% of things without extending the number of hours in your day.

 Jewel: When we first started doing entrepreneurship, we were really strict with ourselves and we went from not being an entrepreneur.
 So, we would like to go clubbing all the time and just like be whatever and just like all fun only.

-Then we said, okay we’re gonna be an entrepreneur now and we were like zero fun and we literally just cut it out completely.
-I remember distinctly it being the 2010 Winter Olympics here in Vancouver and the city was on fire like everyone was here.
+We said, okay, we’re going to be entrepreneurs now and we were like zero fun and we literally just cut it out completely.
+I remember distinctly it being the 2010 Winter Olympics here in Vancouver and the city was on fire like everyone else was here.

 The whole world was watching it and we were up in the office just working away for that entire year.
-We did not have fun and it turned out to be really bad like it made for some pretty bad emotional breakouts.
+We didn’t have fun and it turned out to be really bad as it made for some pretty bad emotional breakouts.

-So, you need to understand like what is gonna be like.
+You need to understand what it’s going to be like.
 Everyone’s schedule is different.
 Everyone’s the way they do it is different.
-So, you need to play around with that yourself and if you know that you need to have some fun otherwise, you’re gonna go crazy and get upset then you need to implement that into your schedule.
+If you need to play around with that yourself and if you know that you need to have some fun otherwise, you’re going to go crazy and get upset, then you need to implement that into your schedule.

 Jewel: Yeah, it sucks.